 In August 2020, we entered into a Loan Agreement with Hercules Capital, Inc. ("Hercules") pursuant to a term loan, subject to certain terms and conditions and \$25.0 million was advanced to us on the date of execution of the Loan Agreement.
-The milestones for the remaining tranches have not yet been reached and, as of March 31, 2022 will not be reached.
-We will make interest only payments through September 1, 2022 and will then repay the principal balance and interest in equal monthly installments through August 1, 2024.
+The milestones for the remaining tranches have not yet been reached and, as of June 30, 2022 will not be reached.
+We will make interest only payments through September 1, 2022 and then we will be required to repay the principal balance and interest in equal monthly installments through August 1, 2024.
 In December 2021, we entered into an amendment to our Loan and Security Agreement under the terms of which, Hercules (including any of its assignees) has the option for a period of six (6) months to convert up to \$5.0 million of the outstanding principal under the existing loan into shares of our common stock.
 Under the Loan Amendment, the required cash reserve amount shall be reduced by the principal amount of the converted loan to not less than \$10 million.
 As of December 31, 2021, we issued 1,727,361 shares of our common stock reducing our outstanding loan principal balance by \$2.3 million.
 As of February 14, 2022, the remaining \$2.7 million of debt principal was converted to equity, and reducing the required cash reserve to \$10 million.
-In addition, the interest only period may extend by up to a maximum of 9 months to June 1, 2023 should we meet specific milestones related to our clinical trials and raising additional capital.
-There have been no material adverse events in connection with the Loan Agreement with Hercules and the substantial doubt regarding the Company's ability to continue as a going concern does not currently constitute a material adverse event under the terms of the Loan Agreement.
+In addition, the interest only period may extend by up to a maximum of nine months to June 1, 2023 should we meet specific milestones related to our clinical trials and raising additional capital.
+There have been no material adverse events in connection with the Loan Agreement with Hercules and the substantial doubt regarding our ability to continue as a going concern does not currently constitute a material adverse event under the terms of the Loan Agreement.

 In June 2019, we filed a Registration Statement on Form S-3, or the Shelf Registration Statement, covering the offering of up to \$250.0 million of common stock, preferred stock, debt securities, warrants and units.
-The Shelf Registration Statement included an initial prospectus covering the offering, issuance and sale of up to \$75.0 million of our common stock from time to time through an at-the-market offering, or the Initial ATM Offering Program, under which Cowen acts as sales agent.
-In July 2020, we filed an additional prospectus supplement to the Shelf Registration Statement, covering the offering, issuance and sale of up to an additional \$50.0 million of our common stock from time to time through an additional at-the-market offering, or the Additional ATM Offering Program, under which Cowen acts as sales agent.
-During the three months ended March 31, 2022, we issued and sold 2,325,000 shares of common stock through the Additional ATM Offering Program and received total net proceeds of approximately \$3.4 million, after deducting commissions and other offering expenses of \$0.1 million.
-As of
+The Shelf Registration Statement included an initial prospectus covering the offering, issuance and sale of up to \$75.0 million of our common stock from time to time through an at-the-market offering under which Cowen acts as sales agent pursuant to a sales agreement.
+In July 2020, we entered into an additional sales agreement with Cowen and filed an additional prospectus supplement to the Shelf Registration Statement, covering the offering, issuance and sale of up to an additional \$50.0 million of our common stock from time to time through an additional at-the-market offering (collectively, the Original ATM Offering Program).
+During the six months ended June 30, 2022, we issued and sold 2,325,000 shares of common stock through the Original ATM Offering Program and received total net proceeds of approximately \$3.4 million, after deducting commissions and other offering expenses of \$0.1 million.
+As of June 30, 2022, no proceeds remained available to be sold under our Original ATM Offering.